-It also shows those other companies within the Company's Group Supervision under the Group Supervision Part of the PRA Rulebook for Solvency II Firms ("Solvency II Group Supervision"), hereinafter referred toas the Company's "Solvency II Group".
-It is also noted that the Company has been granted a waiver by the PRA which means that the Company's Group Supervision under Solvency II is carried out at the level of its ultimate holding company in the UK, Spinnaker Bidco Limited.
+It also shows those other companies within the Company's Group Supervision under the Group Supervision Part of the PRA Rulebook for Solvency II Firms ("Solvency II Group Supervision"), hereinafter referred to as the Company's "Solvency II Group".
+It is also noted that the Company has been granted a waiver by the PRA which means that the Company's Group Supervision under Solvency II is carried out at the level of its ultimate holding company in the UK, Spinnaker Bidco Limited, and there is no requirement to prepare a consolidated SFCR including the US parent.
 A separate Group SFCR will be published for Spinnaker Bidco Limited.

-Legal Entity Organization Chart As at 31 December 2020 (extract)
+Legal Entity Organization Chart As at 31 December 2021 (extract)